Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 The acetabulum is insufficiently developed.
 Since the femur is positioned high up on the pelvis this class is also known as “high hip dislocation”.

-This is done by clinical examination of newborn by Ortolani maneuver.
+This is done by clinical examination of a newborn by Ortolani maneuver.
 Ultrasound has been suggested s screening apparatus but subjecting every child to ultrasonographic examination is not cost effective and could lead to overdiagnosis too.

 For this maneuver, the patient must be relaxed.
 Only one hip is examined at a time.
 The examiner’s thumb is placed over the patient’s inner thigh, and the index finger is gently placed over the greater trochanter.
 The hip is abducted, and gentle pressure is placed over the greater trochanter.